Find Nike’s Most Comfortable Running Shoe for You

 Great Nike Shoes for Everyday Runs

-For everyday running on the treadmill or pavement, you'll need a comfortable running shoe that's durable enough to resist abrasion from the tarmac during long-distance runs, lightweight enough to keep you moving fast and breathable enough to keep you cool and dry.
+For everyday running on the treadmill or sidewalk, you’ll need a comfortable running shoe that’s durable enough to resist abrasion from the pavement during long-distance runs, lightweight enough to keep you moving fast, and breathable enough to keep you cool and dry.
 An everyday running shoe can also double as a comfy walking shoe but you might not want it to double as a shoe for more intense workouts.
 Here are our top picks for men and women.

 - For Stability: Nike Miler